 - Career opportunities: Some career paths like law enforcement or aviation are not available to those who have to wear eyeglasses or contact lenses.
-By removing the barriers to interviewing and studying for new positions, LASIK eye surgery can transform a patient’s job and earnings outlook.
+By removing the barriers to interviewing and studying for new positions, LASIK eye surgery can transform a patient’s job outlook.

 Typically, if you are over the age of 18, with stable vision—meaning no change in your prescription for eyeglasses or contact lenses for about 12 months—and free from ocular disease, then you may be a candidate for the correction of nearsightedness, farsightedness, and astigmatism.

 Before having Laser Vision Correction at our New York practice, you will have a complete pre-operative examination performed by Dr. Sperber or Dr. Sherman.
 It is important that you remove your soft contact lenses at least one week prior to this examination.
 Hard or Rigid Gas Permeable contact lenses must be removed at least four to six weeks prior to the pre-op exam.
 Once a doctor has determined that you are a candidate for Laser Vision Correction, you can be scheduled for your laser procedure.

 Before the actual surgery, it is also necessary to be without contact lenses: one week for soft contact lenses; and four to six weeks for hard or rigid gas permeable contact lenses.
 You can eat and drink normally prior to your procedure.